oscarrobinson/HuddleCanvas/README.md

 `$ cd myhuddleproject` <br>
 `$ mrt add huddlecanvas`

-<b>NOTE:</b> the huddlecanvas package is dependent on the 'huddle' and 'hammer' packages, these are supposed to install automatically when adding huddlecanvas but for some reason they don't work properly when this has happened.
+<b>NOTE:</b> the huddlecanvas package is dependent on the 'huddle' package, this is supposed to install automatically when adding huddlecanvas but for some reason it doesn't work properly when this has happened.
 Therefore, to ensure your project works also do:<br>
 `$ mrt add huddle`<br>
-`$ mrt add hammer`<br>

 ##Using HuddleCanvas - The Basics
 HuddleCanvas adds its HTML code to a div with the tag `huddle-canvas-container`, so your main HTML document should look something like this: